 - 4. Create a configuration section for your Fact Bank system, with the name that you specified.
 For example, [MyFactBank]. - 5.
 Set Type to FactBank. - 6.
 Set BackendType to sqldb. - 7.
 Set ConnectionString to the connection string to use to connect to the RDBMS that contains the fact store content. - 8.
 Set EductionQuestionGrammars to the name of your question parser grammar.
 You can also optionally set EductionEntities to a list of entities to use from the specified grammars. - Set EductionTimeGrammars to the name of the Eduction grammar to use for advanced time normalization.
 You can also optionally set TimeEntities to a list of entities to use from the specified grammars. - 10.
 Set EductionLuaScript and TimeLuaScript to the file name and path to the Lua scripts to use for question parsing and time normalization. - 11.
-Set CodingsPath and CodingsDatPath to the locations of the coding files. - 12.
-Save and close the configuration file. - 13.
-Restart Answer Server for your changes to take effect.
+Specify how Fact Bank must access your coding files by using one of the following methods: - To use coding text files (see Create Coding Files, on page 70): - a.
+Set CodifierType to files. - b.
+Set CodingsPath and CodingsDatPath to the locations of the coding files.